5 Ways Create a Savings Budget in Your 20s

 Learning how to save starts at a young age

 “I was never really taught to budget,” says Candace Manriquez, a 33-year-old radio producer from Long Beach.
-“I definitely would have benefitted from budgeting and saving in my early 20s.
+“I definitely would have benefited from budgeting and saving in my early 20s.
 I held a job where I made nearly $80,000 and aside from my 401(k), I really didn't save much.”

 A school wasn’t any help either.
 Though statistics show that students who are taught financial literacy in high school are more responsible when it comes to money, most states don’t require students to take a course in personal finance.
-In fact, only 17 states currently do.

 “It’s critical that young adults receive a sound financial education as they make long-lasting decisions about college and how to finance their education,” says Mary Johnson, director of Financial Literacy and Student Aid Policy at Higher One, which sponsored a study on how early financial knowledge influences financial decisions.

-According to the study, students who receive financial literacy education are more responsible with loans and credit, more financially cautious, and less accepting of debt as a necessity.
+Students who receive financial literacy education are more responsible with loans and credit, more financially cautious, and less accepting of debt as a necessity.